Battle of Constantinople (1147): Aftermath

 The show of military force on the part of the Byzantines persuaded Conrad to accede to Manuel's wishes and have the bulk of his army speedily ferried across the Bosporos to Damalis.
-Manuel's gravest concern, the threat that the German and French crusader armies might combine immediately outside his capital, had been averted.
-With the Germans safely on the Asian shore he opened negotiations with Conrad once again.
+Manuel's gravest concern, the threat that the German and French Crusader armies might combine immediately outside his capital, had been averted.
+With the Germans on the Asian shore he opened negotiations with Conrad once again.
 Manuel wanted assurances that the Germans would restore to him any land they might conquer that had once been Byzantine, but Conrad was reluctant to agree to this.
-Manuel offered Conrad an alliance, but was rejected.
-The German crusaders then, without active Byzantine guidance (the crusaders later alleged that their local guides were in league with the Seljuk Turks) or adequate supplies, pushed into the interior of Anatolia.
+Manuel offered Conrad an alliance but was rejected.
+The German Crusaders then, without active Byzantine guidance (the Crusaders later alleged that their local guides were in league with the Seljuk Turks) or adequate supplies, pushed into the interior of Anatolia.
 At Dorylaeum, they were met by the forces of the Seljuk sultan and, as they were half-starving, were forced to retreat.
-The Turks punitively harassed the retreating crusaders and the retreat became a rout.
+The Turks punitively harassed the retreating Crusaders, and the retreat became a rout.

-Meeting up with the French army at Nicaea, the combined crusader force then took the coastal route towards Attaleia.
-Though within nominal Byzantine territory, the crusaders continued to be attacked by the Turks who were allegedly aided by the local Greek population.
+Meeting up with the French army at Nicaea, the combined Crusader force then took the coastal route towards Attaleia.
+Though within nominal Byzantine territory, the Crusaders continued to be attacked by the Turks who were allegedly aided by the local Greek population.
 Though the bulk of his army marched to Attaleia, Conrad took ship with his entourage at Ephesus and sailed back to Constantinople.
 Manuel received him magnificently and personally gave him medical attention when he fell ill.
 The rapprochement between the two sovereigns was sealed with the negotiation of a dynastic marriage.
-Manuel undertook to ship Conrad's now diminished force to Palestine, where the forces of the Second Crusade ultimately met with failure when defeated outside the walls of Damascus.
+Manuel undertook to ship Conrad's diminished force to Palestine, where the forces of the Second Crusade ultimately met with failure when defeated during their siege of Damascus.